Expenses

 For all mileage, home to work mileage cannot be claimed and should be deducted first.
 Every employee will have a home to work mileage.
 This includes employees who have one work base, multiple work bases, or are contracted to work from home.

-Your regular work base is usually an ECC building and can be found in your contract of employment and on the ‘Employment Info’ section of My Oracle.
+Your regular work base is usually an Essex County Council building and can be found in your contract of employment and on the ‘Employment Info’ section of My Oracle.

 To find your regular work base: